TIY-Austin-Front-End-Engineering/Curriculum/day-31/README.md

 })
 ```

-> We can change the page programmatically by using the $state service.
+> We can change the page programmatically by using the `$state` service.
 Notice that when we use the `$state` service inside of the `app.config(...)` function we have to inject it with `$stateProvider` but when we inject it outside of app.config(...) we use `$state`.
 This is because it's a special kind of service called a provider.
 Providers are the only type of service that we can use inside of the `app.config(...)` function.

+# Assignments
+1. Follow these instructions to get all of the software installed that you will need to work with the Rails students for the hackathon.

+> ## Install RVM
+>  - `\curl -sSL https://get.rvm.io | bash -s stable --ruby=2.2.0`
+>
+> ## Install bundler
+>  - close and re-open terminal
+>  - run `gem install bundler`
+>
+> ## Install Postgres
+>  - brew install postgresql
+>  - read the output.
+There should be a line that starts with
+>  	- `ln -sfv ...`
+>  	- `launchctl load ...`
+>  - Run both commands

 # Resources